luomus/bird-identification/README.md

 # Bird Identification

 A bird audio identification tool designed to analyze recordings and generate a list of bird species detected using an AI model.
 Built with TensorFlow and Python, it operates within a Docker environment.
-The project is a work in progress and currently in a very preliminary stage.
+The project is a work in progress and currently in a preliminary stage.

 ## Features

-- Analyzes audio recordings (WAV, MP3, FLAC) to detect bird species
+- Analyzes audio recordings (WAV, MP3, FLAC) to detect bird species, either locally or via API
 - Uses species distribution and temporal modeling to improve detection accuracy
 - Handles batch processing of multiple audio files
 - Generates reports with species statistics and sample audio clips to help verifying the results